fuglaro/UmbyAndGlow/help.md

 Randomised planets and moons.
 Comes with an associated orbitals_fill pattern.

+#### prison

+Low roof and high floor that have prison bars carved into them.

 #### quilted_diodes

 Background that is a mix between electronics and fabric and looks like